IhorNi/JetBrainsAcademy/README.md

+# JetBrainsAcademy NLP Track - Key Term Extraction

+Extracting keywords can help you get to the text meaning.
+Also, It can help you with splitting texts into different categories.
+In this project, I learned how to extract relevant words from a collection of news stories.
+There are many different ways to do it, but I focused on frequencies, part-of-speech search, and TF-IDF methods.

+### Objectives

+1. Read an XML-file containing stories and headlines.
+2. Extract the headers and the text.
+3. Tokenize each text.
+4. Lemmatize each word in the story.
+5. Get rid of punctuation, stopwords, and non-nouns with the help of NLTK.
+6. Count the TF-IDF metric for each word in all stories.
+7. Pick the five best scoring words.
+8. Print each story's headline and the five most frequent words in descending order.
+Take a look at the sample output below.
+Display the titles and keywords in the same order they are presented in the file.

 # JetBrainsAcademy Python Track - Web Calendar

 These days, our lives are very busy and eventful.
 It's very hard to keep track of everything that happens around us.
 Let's create a web calendar that will store and manage all upcoming events.
 Use the Flask framework and create a REST API to save and manage events.
 The Flask framework allows you to start a web application from a single Python file.